Kansai dialect · Kinki dialect · Osaka-ben

 Vote and we'll prioritise it.
 Top-voted dialects move up the roadmap.
 One vote per email.

-Tokyo Japanese is a dialect of Japanese.
+Tokyo Japanese is a dialect of the Japanese language.

 Tokyo Japanese is part of the East Asia region on DialectAtlas.